 For instance, line 26 cites the findings of a study (that focused on Moffitt and Caspi’s (2001) model cited in the current article), which found that one of the groups was characterized as “chronic” delinquents.
 It is important to understand which group (the article cited related to the type of offence).
 There is a reference to the type of offence in the discussion.
 It is advisable that the researchers address this.
 The review in Table 2 also presents the “main conviction offence”.
 Does this affect the response to the research question?
 (The answer is yes.
 The researchers themselves refer to this in the discussion) – In my opinion, this should be addressed in the review, and the research questions should be fine-tuned accordingly.
 Line 13: It is advisable to cite recent statistics, including at the place where the study was carried out.

-Authors answer: Thank you for this comment.
-We did a revision and rewrite the theoretical background adding explanation to different and specific types of offenses that were found in the researches like Daly (1992), Moffitt and Caspi’s (2001), Shechory et al.,2011 and more.
-We hope that our additions are meets your expectations and better explain the theoretical points our study is based on.
+Thank you for this comment.
+We have revised the paper and rewritten the theoretical background, adding explanations about different and specific types of offenses that were found in the studies of Daly (1992), Moffitt and Caspi (2001), Shechory et al., (2011), and more.
+We hope that our additions are sufficient and better explain the theoretical foundations of our study.

 Comment 2: